-- A match school is a college or university where the student’s academic performance falls within the range of academic performance of the school’s typical freshman class.
-(Match schools were previously called “target” schools.)
-A student has a good chance of being admitted by a match school.
-A match school is a college where the student’s test scores are between the 25th and 75th percentiles of test scores for students admitted by the college.
+- Match School: This refers to a college or university where the student's academic performance aligns with the range of academic performance of the school's typical freshman class.
+Previously referred to as "target" schools, match schools offer a good chance of admission if the student's test scores fall between the 25th and 75th percentiles of test scores for students admitted by the college.

-- A safety school is a college or university where the student’s academic performance falls above the range of academic performance of the school’s typical freshman class.
-A student is likely to be admitted to a safety school.
-A safety school is a college where the student’s test scores are above the 75th percentile of test scores for students admitted by the college.
+- Safety School: This refers to a college or university where the student's academic performance exceeds the range of academic performance of the school's typical freshman class.
+Students are likely to be admitted to a safety school when their test scores are above the 75th percentile of test scores for students admitted by the college.

 These definitions are illustrated by this graphic: